TheRealNin/ns2-rebirth/rebirth.md

 * Aliens deal 15% less damage to aliens
 * Power nodes are neutral, and can only be damaged if your team isn't using it.
 * Unused rooms will start with powernodes destroyed
+* Aliens have a new playable class: Prowler
+* Marines have new shield tech and healing fields

 ## Alien-specific changes
 * Skulks take an extra 30% less melee damage from aliens.
 (At biomass 1, it takes 1 parasite and 2 bites to kill a skulk.
 At biomass 2, it takes 2 parasites and 2 bites.)